Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 I loved that Dedica has a cup warmer on top, which will make your espresso even hotter and keep it warmer for longer.

 Dedica comes with thermoblock technology, and it’ll be ready to brew in 40 seconds.
 By the time you pour the milk and load the freshly ground coffee, it’s ready to go.
-The automatic flow feature means Dedica will dispense the exact amount of espresso while maintaining brewing temperature.
+The automatic flow feature means Dedica will dispense the exact amount of espresso while maintaining the brewing temperature.

 This is a solid espresso machine if you’re looking for something that’s a compact size.
 It also brews a quality shot of espresso without breaking the bank.
 The smaller water tank size makes it perfect for a household of one or two coffee drinkers.